From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 “Delivery work is real.
 Leadership work is real.
 The question isn’t what feels like work.
 The question is: What creates the most value for the company?
 At $58K, strategic work creates more value than another deliverable.”

-Result: Identity shifted from “I’m a builder” to “I’m a CEO who ensures the right things get built.”
-Guilt reduced by 80%.
+Result: His identity shifted from “I’m a builder” to “I’m a CEO who ensures the right things get built.”
+His guilt dropped by 80%.

 Problem 2: Team Uncomfortable with Increased Responsibility

-The Resistance: Week 6, senior team member: “You’re delegating a lot fast.
+The Resistance: In Week 6, a senior team member said, “You’re delegating a lot fast.
 I’m not sure I’m ready for this level of responsibility.
 What if I mess up?”

-The Fear: The team worried about making wrong decisions without the founder's safety net.
+The Fear: The team worried about making the wrong decisions without the founder’s safety net.

 Created a clear authority framework: